Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Power_Cycle_and_Rebuild_Nodes.md

          diff "${XNAME}.json" "${XNAME}.check.json"
          ```

-1. Update ssh-keys to the rebuild node.
+1. Update `ssh-keys` to the rebuild node.

-    This command will update the ssh keys of the rebuilt node in the known_hosts file.
+    This command will update the `ssh-keys` of the rebuilt node in the `known_hosts` file.

     ```bash
     node_ip=$(host $NODE | awk '{ print $NF }')